Mobile-Only Banks vs Traditional Banks: Which is better for you?

 Ask anyone, and they'll tell you how much they despise going to the bank to do something as simple as sending money to someone.
 Going to the bank isn't the issue here; it's the fact that it takes time to get there, then you have to wait in line.

 Busy schedules and a hectic lifestyle may not always allow for this.
-And the last thing you want to do in the midst of a COVID-19 epidemic is stand in line.
+And the last thing you want to do amid a COVID-19 epidemic is stand in line.
 As a result, more and more individuals are realizing the benefits of mobile banking.

 Here are some of the greatest benefits of mobile banking you should know: